vidartf/opinionated-widget-cookiecutter/README.md

-# widget-ts-cookiecutter
+# opinionated-widget-cookiecutter

 A [cookiecutter](https://github.com/audreyr/cookiecutter) template for a custom Jupyter widget project.

-## What is widget-ts-cookiecutter?
+## What is opinionated-widget-cookiecutter?

-With **widget-ts-cookiecutter** you can create a custom Jupyter interactive widget project with sensible defaults. widget-ts-cookiecutter helps custom widget authors get started with best practices for the packaging and distribution of a custom Jupyter interactive widget library.
+With **opinionated-widget-cookiecutter** you can create a custom Jupyter interactive widget project with sensible defaults. opinionated-widget-cookiecutter helps custom widget authors get started with best practices for the packaging and distribution of a custom Jupyter interactive widget library.

 ## Usage